tantaman/strut/README.md

 To compile the CoffeeScript

 1. Install CoffeeScript (npm install coffeescript)
-2. cd to the root Strut directory
+2. cd to the Strut/client directory
 3. run `rake compileCoffee[w]`  (omit [w] to not watch for changes)

 To compile the templates

 1. Install Handlebars (npm install handlebars)
-2. cd to the root Strut directory
+2. cd to the Strut/client directory
 3. run `rake compileTpls`

 Navigate to client/web/index.html to view Strut.